 - Do not spread more than two discs at a time and try to cook them immediately.
 If too many discs are made at a time and cooked later they dry out and become hard and chewy.

 - Instead of the palm of ur hand use an oiled aluminium foil to shape and cover the filling if u like.

-Hope You like the bolis.
+Hope You like these traditional festive sweet bolis.